 What are the benefits of having a promo?

 There are many benefits of having a promotional video – we’ve listed just a few below for you.

-- Allow you to use visuals to ‘sell’ your product, service or event to viewers more effectively
+- Allows you to use visuals to ‘sell’ your product, service or event to viewers more effectively

-- Engaging and attention grabbing form of media, that is given preferential treatment on social media
+- Engaging and attention grabbing form of media which is given preferential treatment on social media

 - Can be repurposed by some re-editing, giving the promo video longevity and making the investment more effective

-- Focus on specifics rather than diluting the impact with lots of messages for lots of people in the same production
+- Focus on specifics rather than diluting the impact by trying to reach different target audiences in the same production

 - Choose between voiceover or presenter, or on-screen text and other advanced post production techniques